hasura/local-development/README.md

     curl -Lo hasuractl https://storage.googleapis.com/hasuractl/v0.1.1/darwin-amd64/hasuractl && chmod +x hasuractl && sudo mv hasuractl /usr/local/bin/
     ```

-    Feel free to leave off the `sudo mv hasuractl /usr/local/bin` if you would like to add hasuractl to your path manually.
+    Feel free to leave off the `sudo mv hasuractl /usr/local/bin` if you would like to add hasuractl to your path manually

 - Install latest kubectl (>= 1.6.0) (https://kubernetes.io/docs/tasks/kubectl/install/)

 # Starting hasura

-1. Create an account on [beta.hasura.io](https://beta.hasura.io) if you do not have one.
+1. Create an account on [beta.hasura.io](https://beta.hasura.io) if you do not have one

 2. Run: